Skip to main content

 • Disseminated zoster, a more widespread form of the disease, is more infectious than localized zoster.
 If a person has been diagnosed with disseminated zoster, they must be excluded from school or child care settings regardless of whether their lesions can be completely covered.

 • Persons with active zoster lesions should avoid contact with pregnant people, immunocompromised people, and people not vaccinated for varicella or zoster.
+If exposure occurs, the same post-exposure prophylaxis options are available as for exposure to chickenpox (varicella).

 Tags